LLNL/axom/src/axom/sidre/docs/sphinx/group.rst

  * Create a child Group given a name (child) or path (other descendant).
    If a path is given, intermediate Groups in path are created, if needed.
  * Rename a Group.
-A Group cannot be renamed to the empty string or to a string containing the path separator character.
+A Group cannot be renamed to the empty string, to a string containing the path separator character, or to the name of another Group or View owned by the same parent.
  * Destroy a descendant Group with given id (child), or name/path (child or other descendant).
  * Destroy all child groups in a Group.